afigueroaLs/BitwiseOperations/README.md

 # BitwiseOperations
-In this project we gonna se the bitwise operations in a C# program user interface Desktop.
+In this project we gonna make a calculator to see the bitwise operations in a C# program user interface Desktop.

 BitwiseOperations:
 - AND